 Q11) Why Scorecards are used in TIBCO BE?

-The scorecard is a type of concept in BE.
-Scorecard acts the same as a static variable in any programming language with project wide scope and having an only single instance.
+Ans: The scorecard is a type of concept in BE.
+Scorecard acts the same as a static variable in any programming language with a project-wide scope and having only a single instance.
 Scorecards are used in order to track or store such information which has to be used throughout the inference agent.

 1. Messages are received through Channels with specified destinations.